srobo/volunteer-emails/SR2020/2019-10-19-kickstart-reminder.md

 Hi all,

-Kickstart is happening in exactly 1 week - and we could really do with your help to ensure it runs smoothly!
+Our Kickstart event is happening in just under a week and we could really do with your help to ensure it runs smoothly!

-It'll run from 10am to 5pm (or whenever teams are finished).
+Kickstart is the event which kicks off a competition year, where the game will be announced and robotics kits will be handed out to the teams.
+It'll be from 10am to 5pm on Saturday 26th October 2019.

 If you'd like to help out and haven't signed up already, [fill out the Kickstart sign up form](https://forms.gle/1CPgReTxhCGn6rcx6) so we know who's coming!